ankitapandit939/APC-INJECTION/README.md

 * These permissions prevent misuse of memory, such as executing data or modifying code.
 * The operating system enforces these permissions to keep programs secure and stable.

+  In contect to the APC INJECTION Shellcode (malicious code) is written into the virtual memory space of the target process _(ex-notepad.exe)_.

   Even if there are permissions for Virtualalloc() attackers can misuse the memory by using **SHELL CODE** but what is it ?

-  A Shell Code is basically a A malicious Payload (CODE) that can make our system Vulnerable , but to run this payload in Virtual Memory the attacker needs to write it in a memory location with EXECUTE(X) permissions.
+  A Shell Code is basically a A malicious Payload (CODE) that can make our system Vulnerable , but to run this payload in Virtual Memory the attacker needs to write it in a memory location with EXECUTE(X) permissions .
+It runs directly from the memory (ex - RAM ) of the machine i.e insted of ruuning a program like androidstudio.exe the instructions (shellcode) will run diretly through memeory

+There are some important points that must be noted:

+  -If memory is not executable, shellcode cannot run.

+  -So attackers ensure memory has Execute permission.

+   __Shellcode is the “secret instruction” delivered via APC.__

   Figure Reference: